 First, the organization sends out a survey with a simple rating scale question depending on the context.
 For example, the question can be along the lines of, “How satisfied are you with our service delivery?”
 Respondents can choose any answer option on the 5-point scale that reflects their experiences.

 To determine your CSAT based on this survey, you’ll divide the total number of satisfied responses by the total number of survey responses and multiply the result by 100.

 Let’s say out of 100 survey responses, 50 of them indicated satisfaction with your service delivery, you’d divide 50 by 100 and multiply the result by 100 to get your NPS.
 In this case, your NPS is 50%.

 NPS stands for Net Promoter Score and it measures customer experience and brand loyalty while CSAT stands for Customer Satisfaction Score and it measures the degree of satisfaction a client has with your product or service at a specific point in time.

 A net promoter score shows how likely it is for existing customers to recommend an organization’s product or service to the other people in their network.
 On the other hand, CSAT measures a customer’s happiness with their experiences at different brand touch points.

-You should measure CSAT immediately after a customer's interaction with your product or service.
+You should measure CSAT immediately after a customer’s interaction with your product or service.
 For example, you can send out a CSAT survey after a customer checks out a product via your e-commerce website.
-Another example is asking a customer to fill a 1-minute survey after they contacted your customer support team to resolve an issue.
+Another example is asking a customer to fill out a 1-minute survey after they contacted your customer support team to resolve an issue.